Our Affiliates

 Ronit Kark is a Tenured Senior Lecturer of Organizational Studies in the Department of Psychology at Bar-Ilan University in Israel.
 Dr. Kark received her Ph.D. from the Hebrew University of Jerusalem, and completed her postdoctoral studies at the University of Michigan, Ann Arbor.
 She was also a visiting professor at the University of Queensland in Australia (QU), at New York University (NYU), Boston College (BC) and the Center for Gender in Organizations at Simmons (CGO).
 Her research examines the gendered aspects of leadership and the challenges and opportunities women face in leadership and management at the individual and organizational level.
 Her research in this area focuses on positive relationships and relatedness in organizations, identity and identification processes, power, gender dynamics in organizations and the role of "play" and creativity at work.

 Ronit is the founder and first director of the Graduate Program ‘Gender in the Field: Translating Feminist Theory into Social Action' in the Gender Studies Department at Bar-Ilan University, a program which links theory with action, practice and community.
 She received the Loreal-Rekanati Prize for the Study of Women and Management in Israel for her doctoral dissertation.
-In 2005 she was awarded the Best Paper Prize at the International Leadership Association (ILA) and in 2012 she received the Academy of Management Award for the Scholarly Contributions to Educational Practice Advancing Women in Leadership (sponsored by the Center for Gender in Organizations, Simmons Graduate School of Business, in Boston).
+In 2005 she was awarded the Best Paper Prize at the International Leadership Association (ILA) and in 2012 she received the Academy of Management Award for the Scholarly Contributions to Educational Practice Advancing Women in Leadership (sponsored by the Center for Gender in Organizations, Simmons School of Management, in Boston).

 Her work has been published in various leading journals, including The Academy of Management Review, The Leadership Quarterly, Journal of Organizational Behavior, Organization, Journal of Organization Change Management and Journal of Applied Psychology.
 She is on the editorial boards of The Leadership Quarterly, The International Journal of Management Review and The Academy of Management Review.